-A Member with six or more years of service is entitled to a retirement benefit of:
+A Member with six or more years of service or a full term as a member of the Legislative Assembly is entitled to a retirement benefit of:

-- i) 2 percent of the average annual pensionable remuneration multiplied by years of service, and - ii) 2 percent of the average best earnings as a Minister, Speaker, Deputy Speaker or Committee Chairperson multiplied by years of service.
+- 1) 2 percent of the average annual pensionable remuneration multiplied by years of service, and - ii) 2 percent of the average best earnings as a Minister, Speaker, Deputy Speaker or Committee Chairperson multiplied by years of service.
 A position must be held for at least one year to be eligible for pension.

 In both cases, the average earnings are calculated on any four year period of service selected by the Member.
 Service is limited to 15 years.
 Members eligible for a pension may receive it after reaching 55 years of age.
 Benefits may be deferred until the age of 71.